There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - I have an one hundred acre park.
 A small percentage of the pine cones are extremely sappy.
 Any suggestions?

-- I have some Leyland cypress trees that I've had to shore up due to what appears to be excess underground water within 12" of the ground surface.
-Will they ever recover their "footing" so I can remove the shoring?
-I've taken the step of employing fertilizer spikes also to hopefully help them along.
+- I have Leyland cypress trees that I've had to shore up due to excess underground water near the surface.
+Will they recover enough to remove the shoring, and will the fertilizer spikes help?

 - Will removing small sucker branches from the lower trunk of a mature oak trees improve the overall tree health?

-- I lost one of my pear trees last year and now this year I seem to be losing another The leaves start to turn yellow and they get black on the tips.
-I thought it might be fire blight, but I do not notice any cankers.
-Any help would be appreciated.
+- I lost one pear tree last year, and now another is showing signs of yellowing leaves with black tips.
+I thought it might be fire blight, but I don't see any cankers.
+Any advice?

 - I was told you can start a linden tree from a branch.
 Is that correct?
 I started one in water a few days ago and so far it looks like it did when I cut it from the tree.